7 Steps to a Perfectly Written Business Plan

 Every business needs to have a written business plan.
 Whether it’s to provide direction or attract investors, a business plan is vital for the success for your organization.
 But, how do you write a business plan?

-However, getting started can be difficult to do.
-So, here’s a seven steps in writing a perfect business plan.
+However, getting started may be difficult to do.
+So, here are seven steps for writing a perfect business plan.

 1. Research, research, research.

-“Research and analyze your product, your market and your objective expertise,” writes Bill Pirraglia, a former senior financial and management executive.
-“Consider spending twice as much time researching, evaluating and thinking as you spend actually writing the business plan.”
+“Research and analyze your product, your market and your objective expertise,” William Pirraglia, a now-retired senior financial and management executive, has written.
+“Consider spending twice as much time researching, evaluating and thinking as you spend actually writing the business plan.

 “To write the perfect plan, you must know your company, your product, your competition and the market intimately.”